Testboxes are in early beta. The interface and behavior may evolve as we iterate.

 Agent integration

-Theinit command generates a Claude Code skill at .claude/skills/blacksmith-testbox/SKILL.md that teaches agents to:
+Theinit command generates a skill file that teaches agents to:

 - Never run tests locally.
 Always run through Testbox.